-The financial statements of District #2 and District #3 are blended into District #1's financial statements.
+Based on the application of these criteria, the financial statements of District #2 and District #3 are blended into District #1's financial statements.
 Separate financial statements for District #1, District #2 and District #3 can be obtained from the Districts, Terry Schooler, District Manager at 455 E. Pikes Peak Avenue, Suite 308, Colorado Springs, Colorado 80903.